ciromdrs/image-gallery/README.md

 How to deploy to Google App Engine flexible environment --
-Fill in the app.yaml configurations with your data and run gcloud app deploy.
+Fill in the app.yaml configurations with your data.
 You might also need to allow the App Engine host in Django's ALLOWED_HOSTS in the galleryproj/settings.py file.

+gcloud app deploy

 How to run tests
 --
-python image-gallery/galleryproj/manage.py test
+env BUCKET='your-bucket' AWS_ACCESS_KEY_ID='your-key' AWS_SECRET_ACCESS_KEY='your-secret' python image-gallery/galleryproj/manage.py test